OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Methodology

 \subsubsection{Metric Localization}

-We recover the 6-DoF relative transformation for each query image from the verified node pair in $\mathcal{P}_{\mathrm{GV}}$.
-However, the sparse, structure-free topometric map presents two key issues: \ti{1)} sparse nodes often have limited visual overlap, and \ti{2)} the lack of 3D structure, which typically serves as a strong prior in pose estimation \cite{sarlin2019coarse}.

-To address this, we leverage the 3D GFM called MASt3R \cite{leroy2024grounding} to predict dense pointmaps.
-For a given reference-query pair $(\mathbf{n}^{R}_{C_{i}}, \mathbf{n}^{Q}_{C_{j}})$, we retrieve additional reference nodes from $\mathcal{G}^{R}_{C}$ that share high covisibility with $\mathbf{n}^{R}_{C_{i}}$.
-We then obtain the fine-grained query pose by globally optimizing the local scene geometry and all involved camera poses, which is given initial predictions of pointmaps, camera poses, and scale factors as input.
-The optimization also integrates confidence map calibration.
-Accuracy improves when incorporating more reference nodes, albeit at a higher computational cost.
-As shown in Sec. \ref{sec:exp_metric_level_localization}, even with few references, our method outperforms prevalent SfM-based approaches.
+\bt{Given a verified node pair in $\mathcal{P}_{\mathrm{GV}}$, we estimate the 6-DoF relative transformation $(\mathbf{T}^{R_i}_{Q_j}, \mathbf{\Sigma}^{R_i}_{Q_j})$.
+The sparse, landmark-free topometric map poses two challenges: \ti{a)} sparse nodes often have limited visual overlap, and \ti{b)} the absence of pre-built 3D structure, which typically provides a strong prior for pose estimation~\cite{sarlin2019coarse}.
+To address both, we leverage MASt3R~\cite{leroy2024grounding} to perform on-demand dense local reconstruction.
+For a given pair $(\mathbf{n}^{R}_{C_{i}}, \mathbf{n}^{Q}_{C_{j}})$, we retrieve additional reference nodes from $\mathcal{G}^{R}_{C}$ with high covisibility to $\mathbf{n}^{R}_{C_{i}}$, then jointly optimize local scene geometry and all camera poses using predicted pointmaps, poses, and scale factors as initialization.
+The optimization further incorporates confidence map calibration to suppress outliers.
+Accuracy improves with more reference nodes at the cost of additional computation; as shown in Sec.~\ref{sec:exp_metric_level_localization}, even with few references our method outperforms prevalent SfM-based approaches.}

-\tb{\ti{Global Optimization:}} As detailed in Sec. \ref{sec:recap_dust3r}, the underlying network \cite{leroy2024grounding} predicts pairwise 3D pointmaps, confidence maps, camera intrinsics, and relative poses between two input images.
-We apply this process $f_{\bm{\theta}}(\mathbf{I}_i, \mathbf{I}_j)$ to all pairs where $(\mathbf{I}_i, \mathbf{I}_j) \in \mathcal{I} \times \mathcal{I}$ and $\mathcal{I}=\{\mathbf{I}^{R}_1, \dots, \mathbf{I}^{R}_{N-1}, \mathbf{I}^{Q}\}$ is the set of $N-1$ reference images and the query image.
-This constructs a connectivity graph $\mathcal{G}(\mathcal{V}, \mathcal{E})$, where vertices $\mathcal{V}$ are image nodes and edges $\mathcal{E}$ represent pairs with sufficient visual overlap which is measured using the confidence map.
-However, these pairwise predictions often lack global consistency due to factors such as varying mutual overlap and image quality; for instance, the reconstruction quality of the same scene can vary significantly between different pairs.
-We address this by formulating a global optimization problem to achieve consistent reconstruction and pose estimates.

-We initialize the optimization by extracting the highest-confidence spanning tree from $\mathcal{G}$.
-This tree is used to propagate pairwise estimates and establish a unified global coordinate frame, providing initial values for the focal lengths $\{f_{i}|i = 1,\dots, N\}$, scale factors $\{\sigma^{(i,j)}\in \mathbb{R}^{3}\}$, and all poses $\{\mathbf{T}^{(i,j)} \in SE(3)\}$.
-The reference image poses $\{\mathbf{T}^{R}_i\}$ are considered known and are held fixed, while the query pose $\mathbf{T}^{Q}$ (along with other geometric parameters) is optimized.
-These parameters are refined by minimizing a 3D-3D alignment error between a unified global pointmap $\bm{\chi}$ and the transformed pairwise predicted pointmaps $\mathbf{X}$: